-Based upon the assumed number of shares to be sold in this offering and the concurrent private placement as set forth on the cover page of this prospectus, our Chairman and Chief Executive Officer, Patrick Soon-Shiong, M.D., and entities affiliated with him, will collectively beneficially own % of our outstanding shares of common stock (assuming no exercise of the underwriters' option to purchase additional shares and no purchasing of shares by Dr. Soon-Shiong and his affiliates in this offering).
-Additionally, Dr. Soon-Shiong is the owner of options, a warrant and restricted stock units to purchase an aggregate of 20.9 million shares of our common stock, which would give him and his affiliates ownership of % of our outstanding shares of common stock if they were fully vested and exercised in full (assuming no exercise of the underwriters' option to purchase additional shares and no purchasing of shares by Dr. Soon-Shiong and his affiliates in this offering).
+Following this offering, our Chairman and Chief Executive Officer, Patrick Soon-Shiong, M.D., and entities affiliated with him, will collectively beneficially own % of our outstanding shares of common stock (assuming no exercise of the underwriters' option to purchase additional shares and no purchasing of shares by Dr. Soon-Shiong and his affiliates in the directed share program).
+Additionally, Dr. Soon-Shiong is the owner of an option and a warrant to purchase an aggregate of 10.5 million shares of our common stock, which would give him and his affiliates ownership of % of our outstanding shares of common stock if they were fully vested and exercised in full (assuming no exercise of the underwriters' option to purchase additional shares and no purchasing of shares by Dr. Soon-Shiong and his affiliates in the directed share program).
 In addition, pursuant to the Subscription and Investment Agreement between us and Cambridge Equities, LP, or Cambridge, an entity that Dr. Soon-Shiong controls, Cambridge has the ability to designate one director to be nominated for election to our board of directors for as long as Cambridge continues to hold at least 20% of the issued and outstanding shares of our common stock.
 Dr. Soon-Shiong was selected by Cambridge to hold this board seat.
 Dr. Soon-Shiong and his affiliates will therefore have significant influence over management and significant control over matters requiring stockholder approval, including the annual election of directors and significant corporate transactions, such as a merger or other sale of our company or its assets, for the foreseeable future.
 This concentrated control will limit stockholders' ability to influence corporate matters and, as a result, we may take actions that our stockholders do not view as beneficial.
 As a result, the market price of our common stock could be adversely affected.